What is Teams?

 - Students cannot remain anonymous, any contributions are clearly identifiable and the student’s name and email address will be available to all.

 Team owners should ensure that appropriate moderation and guidance in relation to appropriate engagement is in place.
-Engaging in online communication: student guidance is a good place to start.
+Engaging in online communication: a student guide is a good place to start.
 Once a solid foundation for discussion has been established, students should be able to initiate and direct themselves.

 The settings can also be adjusted so that member posting is restricted: